Ellpeck/TinyLifeWeb/docs/articles/creating_textures.md

 - Furniture items generally have four distinct directions they can be placed in if they're more complex, or just one or two if they have symmetry in one or both axes.
 - Layers (see general notes) can also be used to determine which parts of a furniture item will be occluded by Tinies and which won't.
 This is useful, for example, for the backrests of chairs, which should be drawn above a Tiny when looking at them from behind.

-Here are some examples of furniture items that use layers.

 ![](../media/beds.png)

 ![](../media/counters.png)